Healthy Homes Assessment Maupuia

 Insulation Maupuia

-The insulation of the ceiling and underfloor is mandatory in all rental houses from 1 July 2019.
-All landlords and property managers should ensure that the insulation meets standards that are in line with the latest quality.
-In some instances, an existing insulation on the ceiling or in the subfloor space may need to be filled with or replaced.
+Ceiling and underfloor insulation is mandatory to all rental homes since 1 July 2019.
+All landlords and property managers must ensure the insulation meets this new quality.
+In some instances, old ceiling insulation as well as insulation within the sub floor space may require to be replaced or replaced.

-The "R" is a symbol for thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" signifies thermal resistance, and is a measure of how well insulation is able to resist heat flow.
+The greater the R-value, the better the insulation.

 Maupuia Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the interior of the building it’s also about the outside.
-You must make sure there is somewhere for surface, rain or ground water and also stop it from getting inside.
-When it is damp and moisture, it’s frequently not apparent that it could become a major issue and end up causing damages to your investment and harming your tenant’s well-being.
+Protecting your rental property from dampness isn’t just about what’s inside the building; you have to make sure there is somewhere for rain, surface as well as groundwater to move, and stop it from coming inside.
+When it is damp and moisture, it’s frequently the concerns you don’t notice that could become a major issue and end up causing the property to suffer and affecting your tenant’s health.

-Alongside a drainage system to prevent the ingress of moisture, if your property has an enclosed space between floorboards and soil, a ground-water barrier must be put in place when it’s reasonably practicable to install it.
+In addition to a drainage system to prevent moisture ingress, if your rental is enclosed between floorboards and ground, a ground water barrier must be constructed if it is reasonably practicable to do so.

 moisture ingress and drainage inspection